 A paid and highly adventurous four-week training session between the junior and senior years is a critically important part of the Advanced Course.
 All Advanced Course students (both scholarship and non-scholarship) receive a monthly cash allowance while participating (full-time) in on-campus instruction.

 The two-year program is designed for students who either transfer into S&T or elect to begin pursuing a commission in the fall of their junior year.
-It includes a paid four-week summer training session between the sophomore and junior years and the Advanced Course described under the four-year program.
+It may include a paid four-week summer training session between the sophomore and junior years and the Advanced Course described under the four-year program.
 Application for the two-year program is normally made during the second semester of the sophomore year.
 However, the two-year program is also open to juniors and seniors planning attendance at graduate school.
 The monthly cash allowance for students in the two-year program is the same as for other students in the Advanced Course.
-Numerous full tuition and fees scholarships are available for qualified two-year program applicants.
+Full-tuition scholarships are available for qualified two-year program applicants.